jafossum/rpi-cluster/training/openfaas-minikube/README.md

     $ minikube start
     $ minikube status

+Run the Kubernetes Dashboard using this command

+    $ minikube dashboard

 This will set up a local kubernetes cluster running on you local machine.
 Minikube will also install `kubernetes-cli (kubectl)`.